The principles of this training system may be the key to unlocking the strongest, most pain-free and athletic you!

-GOATA coaches are skilled in analyzing movement patterns using slow motion video and developing a personalized regiment that will help the athlete/person decrease and eliminate chronic pain, decrease their risk of injury, increase their performance and efficiency, and move safely for life.
+GOATA coaches skillfully analyze movement patterns using slow motion video.
+They then use this information in developing a personalized regimen for each client.
+This helps the athlete/person decrease -and hopefully eliminate- chronic pain and their risk of injury.
+Additionally, the individualized plans help increase their performance and efficiency, and allow them to move safely for life.
 All GOATA coaches are committed to saving the world’s connective tissue by teaching our athletes a better quality of movement in their athletes to make them durable and resistant.

 GOATA operates on the singularity that there is continuous flow of movement from one side of the body to the other.
 There is a full cycle of collecting, transferring, and releasing of energy.
 The durable endurance pattern is: landing in a drop-in and bow (one side of the body is rotating outwards in synchronicity), leaving through the corner (one side of the body is rotating inwards in synchronicity), and resetting to repeat the cycle on the other side of the body.
 Forward movement is a pressure wave from out to in.

 Want to add healthy years to your life?
 See how your lifestyle habits compare to those that scientists have correlated to longevity.

 What type of person would benefit from applying the techniques of GOATA Movement?